brianoneil/require-fastifyroutes/README.md

 # require-fastifyroutes

-A module to automatically load and manage Fastify route definitions from a directory structure.
+A module to help organize and manage Fastify route definitions using ES Modules.
+This package automatically discovers and loads route files from a directory structure.

+## Requirements

+- Node.js >= 14.8.0 (for ES Modules support)

 ## Installation